Petermann factors and phase rigidities near exceptional points: Preliminaries

 in terms of a factor in the bound of the eigenvalue change

 where higher orders in the perturbation strength~$\varepsilon$ are ignored.
 The scaling of $|\ev_\ind-\evEP|$ with the $\order$th root of~$\varepsilon$ is a manifestation of the enhanced sensitivity of the system at the EP with respect to perturbations.
+Inequality~(\ref{eq:specresponse}) is valid for generic perturbations, which means here $\op{N}^{\order-1}\Hp\ket{\state_\ind} \neq 0$.
+In very special situations, parameter variations can correspond to nongeneric perturbations leading to a different scaling behavior.
+This phenomenon is called anisotropic EP, see, e.g., Ref.~\cite{XZH19}.
+It can happen that symmetries lead to nongeneric perturbations, see Refs.~\cite{MB21,SK22}.
+The presence of a nongeneric perturbation would require to extend the theory presented in Ref.~\cite{Wiersig22} by incorporating the next-order contribution in the Green's function.

 The spectral response strength can be also expressed by the 'length of the last Jordan vector'~\cite{Wiersig22}

 provided that the normalization and orthogonalization conditions in Eqs.~(\ref{eq:ortho1}) and~(\ref{eq:ortho2}) are applied.